-MEDICATION POLICY:
+ADMINISTRATION OF MEDICATION POLICY:

 The YMCA of Central Ohio's first priority is the safety of your child/ren.
-Under the current licensing rules mandated by the State of Ohio, any non-compliance involving medication, the administration of medication and the necessary forms required for administering medication, is a serious risk rule violation.
-A serious risk rule violation puts the YMCA's child care licensure at risk.
-Therefore, giving children any medication that is not absolutely necessary during program hours, puts this center at a greater risk for non-compliance.
+Under the current licensing rules mandated by the State of Ohio, any non-compliance involving medication, the administration of medication and the necessary forms required for administering medication, is a rule violation.
+We will ensure compliance with the Americans with Disability Act, including administering medication to children with disabilities and administering care procedures to children with disabilities.
+We will work with parents to monitor and assist students as we ensure inclusion in our programs

+Prescription Medication:

-Prescription Medication: The YMCA will only administer prescription medication that is required specifically during the hours your child is present in the program as prescribed by your child's doctor.
-The Y program will administer medications to a child only after the parent/guardian completes a "Request for Administration of Medication" form.
+The YMCA will only administer prescription medication that is required specifically during the hours your child is present in the program as prescribed by your child's doctor.
+The Y-Club program will administer medications to a child only after the parent/guardian completes a "Request for Administration of Medication" form.
 All proper sections must be completed and the medication must be handed to the teacher.
 Medications will be stored in a designated area inaccessible to children.
 Medications may NOT be stored in a child's cubbie or book bag.
 The only exception to this requirement is for children that require immediate use of an inhaler for a medical condition.
 These children will be permitted to maintain control of their inhalers.
 Parents must sign a release form stating that they are permitting their child to have access at all times to the inhaler.
 The child must keep the inhaler on his person at all times, it may not be stored in a cubbie or book bag.
 Anytime the child is unable to maintain control of the inhaler it must be handed directly to the staff member responsible for the child.
+School-Age are permitted to carry and use their inhalers.

 Prescription medications must be in their original container and administered in accordance to the instructions on the label.
 If a medication is prescribed to be given once or twice a day, please give the medication to your child before and/or after program hours.
 Unless absolutely necessary and prescribed by your child's doctor, we will not be administering it at the YMCA.